Back to Home

 And here’s my blog’s Dockerfile

-My Dockerfile is a tad lengthier as I use Tailwind CSS to style my blog and that meant that I had to add.
+My blog’s Dockerfile is a tad lengthier as I use Tailwind CSS to style my blog and that means my Dockerfile has to build CSS before starting Hugo.

 After creating the Dockerfile, install Kamal.
 Kamal is written in Ruby.
 If you’ve have Ruby installed on your machine, run